rownok860/passgen/README.md

 4. Click the copy icon to copy the password to your clipboard.
 5. Your recent passwords will be listed at the bottom of the popup.

-The project is open-source, licensed under the MIT License, and contributions are welcome on its [GitHub repository](https://github.com/rownok860/passgen).
+The project is open-source, licensed under the GPL License, and contributions are welcome on its [GitHub repository](https://github.com/rownok860/passgen).